Thought you can’t embrace minimalism because you’ve got kids? Think again.

-In prior articles, we talked about Paul and my journey to minimalism and suggested an approach that anyone who would like to adopt minimalism can apply.
+In previous articles, we discussed Paul and my journey to minimalism and suggested an approach that anyone who wants to adopt minimalism can apply.

 Minimalism is a tool to rid yourself of life’s excess in favour of focusing on what’s important – so you can find happiness, fulfilment and freedom. – The Minimalists.

-We would like to use the next few articles on this topic to share other people’s stories with you.
-If you thought I can’t adopt minimalism because I have kids or because I am too old (or too young), maybe these stories encourage you to rethink.
-And maybe they give you the nudge to start your own journey to minimalism.
+We want to share other people’s stories with you in the following few articles.
+If you thought I couldn’t adopt minimalism because I have kids or am too old (or young), maybe these stories would encourage you to rethink.
+And perhaps they give you the nudge to start your journey to minimalism.

 Today, we would like to feature Christine’s story.
-Christine, her partner Marty and their son Michael are friends of ours.
+Christine, her partner Marty, and their son Michael are our friends.
 I have known Christine since 2001, first meeting her when we both worked for the same company in London.
 We both ended up living in Sydney.
-While Paul and I left Sydney in 2016, Christine still lives there with her family on the Northern Beaches.
+While Paul and I left Sydney in 2016, Christine still lives with her family on the Northern Beaches.

 Over to you, Christine…